10 Windows Task Manager Tricks You Probably Didn’t Know

-1. Launch the Task Manager
+1. How to Bring Up the Task Manager Quickly

 2. Find Out Why Apps Are Frozen

-That’s when the Analyze Wait Chain feature in the Task Manager comes in handy.
-It can tell you when a process is stuck waiting on another process, which can help you identify why an application isn’t responding.
+Prematurely killing an active application could result in lost data, so it makes sense to wait and see if a frozen process resolves itself.
+This is where the Analyze Wait Chain feature in the Task Manager comes in handy.
+It can tell you when a process is stuck waiting on another process, which can help you identify why an app isn’t responding.

 3. Restart Windows Explorer

-4. Monitor Performance & Resources
+4. Monitor Performance and Resources

 5. Search Online for Suspicious Processes